Top Tips for Driving Safely in Wet & Windy Conditions

 1. Large Vehicles

-Take notice of the vehicles around you, especially HGV Lorries, vans and tractors.
+Take notice of surrounding vehicles, especially HGV Lorries, vans and tractors.
 These large, heavy vehicles are more vulnerable to being affected by strong winds and therefore may have trouble staying in the correct lanes.
-We’d advise staying as far back from these vehicles as is possible.
+We’d advise you to stay as far back from these vehicles as is possible.

 2. Hold On

 Strong winds have the ability to move your vehicle, and you are more prone to this occurring if you are driving a large vehicle or if you are towing.
-Though this is unavoidable, by keeping a firm grip with both hands on the steering wheel, as well as 100% concentration, you will be able to keep your vehicle in the correct lane if it starts to move.
+Though this is unavoidable, by keeping a firm grip with both hands on the steering wheel and maintaining 100% concentration, you will be able to keep your vehicle in the correct lane if it starts to move.

 If you have to drive through areas that are prone to strong winds or gusts, for example if you need to drive over a bridge or through a tunnel, ensure you take extra special care.
 Anticipate the fact that gusts may come along.
 You can do this by looking at what is happening to other vehicles.
 If they become affected, it’s likely that you will too in the same area.